The Amenta

-The Amenta are an Australian metal band formed in 1997 as Crucible of Agony.
+The Amenta are an Australian extreme metal band formed in 1997 as Crucible of Agony.
 By 2002 the line-up was Cesium 137 (aka Mark Bevan) on lead vocals, Diazanon (Dave Haley) on drums, Ethion (Erik Miehs) on guitar, Endrin (Nathan Jenkins) on bass guitar and Chlordane (Timothy Pope) on keyboards.
 In 2009 the line-up had Miehs and Pope joined by Cain Cressall on vocals, Dan Quinlan on bass guitar and Robin Stone on drums.
 The group has issued three studio albums, Occasus (2004), n0n (2008), and Flesh Is Heir (2013).
 The group went on an indefinite hiatus in 2013, but reunited in 2020.

 History

 The Amenta originally formed in Baulkam Hills, a Sydney suburb, in 1997 as Crucible of Agony.
 They initially played black metal and released two demos in 1999 under that name.
 They were renamed as The Amenta in 2001 and, the following year, self-released their first extended play, Mictlan.
 The line-up was Cessium 137 (aka Mark Bevan, lead vocals), Scott Howard (drums), Ethion (Erik Miehs, guitar), Ben Symons (guitar) Endrin (Nathan Jenkins, bass guitar) and Chlordane (Timothy Pope, keyboards).
 Howard was soon replaced by Diazanon (Dave Haley) on drums.

 In 2003 they signed with Listenable Records and followed with their debut studio album, Occasus.
 It was acclaimed by rock magazine, Kerrang!, where they were awarded Best Metal Newcomers for 2004.
 Occasus had AllMusic's Eduardo Rivadavia describe their sound as "a barrage of speed-riffs, crushed throat shouting, and what may or may not be programmed drums ... that recall the similarly claustrophobic crush" of bands such as Zyklon and Cryptopsy.
 In May 2006 the band replaced Bevan with Jarrod Krafczyk on vocals.
-They played several tours, including an appearance at the 2007 Festival of the Dead followed by a national tour of the United Kingdom with Akercocke and The Berzerker.
+They played several tours, including an appearance at the 2007 Festival of the Dead followed by a national tour of the United Kingdom with Akercocke and the Berzerker.
 Also that year, they supported Polish blackened death metal band Behemoth on their tour of Australia, and released the Virus DVD as a bonus disc with the limited re-release of Occasus/Mictlan.

-In October 2008 The Amenta issued their second album, n0n.
+In October 2008, the Amenta issued their second album, n0n.
 It features guest appearances from Jason Mendonca of Akercocke, Nergal of Behemoth, Alice Daquet of Sir Alice, and Alex Pope of Ruins.
 The album was described by Alex Boniwell in the magazine, Terrorizer, as "industrial metal for people who 'actually' like both industrial and metal".
 Cosmo Lee of Allmusic, found the album was "futuristic yet anachronistic.
 Its fizzy synths, brooding soundscapes, and micro-level editing employ state-of-the-art computing.
 But the approach is nothing new.
 Whenever machines and metal intertwine this tightly, the ghost of '90s industrial metal looms large".
 The Amenta toured Europe in January 2009 with Deicide.